mpmart20/MW/README.md

 then set up the correct [driver](https://sites.google.com/a/chromium.org/chromedriver/downloads) for chrome.

-You must also install [driver](https://github.com/dbader/schedule) if you want to create jobs that are to be down at a certain time:
+You must also install [schedule](https://github.com/dbader/schedule) if you want to create jobs that are to be done at a specific time:

 `pip install schedule`